ScottHaag/fast_zonal_statistics/README.md

     - Connect with http://127.0.0.1:8888/?token=yourtokenhere

-    - Open and run demo.ipynb
+    - Open and run FastZonalStastics.ipynb

 ## To start the notebook in a windows machine
 ## 1_ open command prompt